A good sleeping pad is imperative

 for extra insulation and cushion by placing moss,

-of scouring and horsetail rush gives
+Scouring and horsetail rush works

-= warmth robber.
+robber.

 - Do not use open cell foam only.